jasonluther/simple-work-queue/README.md

 This is the most confusing aspect of structuring a python project to me.
 I still haven't figured out the optimal way to configure the environment so that everything works, including my IDE.

+### Visual Studio Code environment

+I'm checking in my .vscode files to keep track of what needs to be done to configure it to my liking.